 It's hard to fit everything you need to do into the 24 hours a day that you're given.
 The pressure of trying to keep up can be overwhelming.
 A popular technique to keep you grounded is mindfulness.
 Mindfulness is a process of learning to be present and aware of your thoughts and feelings without passing judgement.
 With mindfulness, you can start taking time to reconnect with yourself, your thoughts and emotions.
-You can ground yourself in the now so that the stress doesn't take over and the enjoyment of your life you doesn't disappear completely.
+You can ground yourself in the now so that stress doesn't take over and the enjoyment of your life doesn't disappear completely.

 In order to practice mindfulness, you need to make it a priority.
-It's easy to let self-care slip down your to-do list until its right at the bottom and you never have the time for it.
+It's easy to let self-care slip down your to-do list until it is at the bottom and you never have the time for it.
 Make the time.
 You won't be able to do anything on your list if you let yourself get bogged down and depressed.
 Not only that, but your health can suffer as well.
 Self-care is important and it needs to be a priority for you every day.
-Even just doing something small, like starting to meditate or just closing your eyes and breathing, can make a big difference in your day-to-day life, and in your physical and mental health.
+Even doing something small, like starting to meditate or closing your eyes and breathing, can make a big difference in your day-to-day life, and in your physical and mental health.
 Mindfulness can reduce your stress, improve your sleep and concentration, and even slow aging!

 When you're busy, stressed and have a lot on your mind, it can be hard to make the time for a big lifestyle change.
 But mindfulness doesn't have to be a big change.
 Start small.
 You can set a timer for five minutes twice a week to begin practicing.
 There is no excuse for not setting aside such a small amount of time to start looking after yourself.
 As you get used to this routine, gradually add more days or lengthen the timer.
 Small changes to your routine and your approach to life can soon add up to big impacts.

 Try These Options